alifar76/MicrobeNets/README.md

 Running the script
 ------

 There is 1 script in the folder src.
-The one to use is called ```elastic_net_lasso_script.r```.
+It is called ```elastic_net_lasso_script.r```.
 The script is run via command line using the Rscript command (in terminal).
 There is 1 script in the folder old_scripts but it can be ignored as it is just an older version, saved for trouble-shooting.

 To run the script, pass the command in following format: